HaidenKJ/GAME-PRODUCTION-II/README.md

 # GAME-PRODUCTION-II
 GAME PRODUCTION II CRN-50712-202402

-(This repository primarily consists of stuff for my game project)
+(This repository primarily consists of stuff for our group game "Silence")

-The Primary Project is labelled:
-GAME-PRODUCTION-II_GAME_PROJECT

-Note: This does not include the actual Project, just the assets and code for it, I have a seperate repository named "GAME-PRODUCTION-II_GAME_PROJECT" that the actual project belongs to.
+Note: Each individual thing that's of importance (map iterations, movement iterations, etc... iterations) are their own individual branches, the main branch is the actual project.